lunch in a restaurant in Kyoto station | Where to eat in Kyoto

 Ramen also often comes served with gyoza – little dumplings with various fillings as a side dish.

 It is quite common to order ramen from a vending machine, print your ticket and present it at the counter where your ramen will be served.
 That’s actually what we did in Tokyo.
-It seemed weird and I was afraid of what the quality of food would be, but it tasted amazing!

 The popularity of this dish means that there are numerous places where to happily slurp it away, from kiosks at shopping malls to Michelin-starred restaurants.